wyukawa/ayd/README.md

 * execute
 ```
-ayd generateJob --jobyaml aaa.yaml --outputdir aaa
+ayd generateFlow --flowyaml aaa.yaml --outputdir aaa
 ```

-then, aaa/aaa.yaml.zip is generated.
+then, Azkaban Flow is generated.

-If you upload aaa/aaa.yaml.zip, Azkaban Job is the following.
+If you archive aaa directory and upload aaa.zip, Azkaban Flow is the following.

 ![ayd](screenshot/azkaban_job.png)